 You can massage these muscles with the Trigger Fairy, a massage ball or with your fingers.

-Still, in case you don´t have a ball ot Fairy at your disposal, you can read how to use your hands for massage, too.
+Still, in case you don´t have a ball or Fairy at your disposal, you can read how to use your hands for massage, too.

-Note: You are about to massage the area of your neck, which is very sensible.
-Make sure to keep your massage sessions short and don’t overdo it here.
+Note: You are about to massage the area of your neck, which is very sensitive.
+Make sure to keep your massage sessions short and don’t overdo it.

 With the Fairy I recommend using precise massage strokes or the pressure-motion technique.

 As soon as you find one, massage it with…

 Here I recommend using the pressure-motion technique.

 Especially the lower fibers of those muscles can be massaged well with a massage ball.